-3D opportunity for scan, design, and analyze has been added to your bookmarks.
+3D opportunity for scan, design, and analyze has been saved

 The digital thread is a single, seamless strand that carries data through the additive manufacturing (AM) process.
 Reaping the benefits of AM requires an in-depth understanding of the digital thread—including the first phase, scan/design + analyze, which lays the groundwork for subsequent stages.